The Grange Museum

 [Founded 1985]

-The huge steel winding gear that dominates The Windings today was built around 1870 replacing an earlier wooden one.
-The structure is of national importance; it is one of only two remaining in-situ “tandem wheel headgear” structures in the country and it is a scheduled monument.
+Many of the buildings you see at TNC were part of the mine structure and the huge steel winding gear that dominates the skyline was built around 1870 replacing an earlier wooden one.
+The structure is designated as a national monument and is referenced in the historical England records.
+It is one of only two remaining in-situ “tandem wheel headgear” structures in the country.
 The other is at Snibston in Leicestershire.
-This kind of headgear, with two wheels, one in front of the other, was an important feature of mines in the 19th and 20th Centuries.
+This type of headgear, with two wheels, one in front of the other, was an important feature of mines in the 19th and 20th Centuries.